aws-samples/streamlit-application-deployment-on-aws/README.md

 Update the Notebook’s `config.py` parameter names with the `config.py` names that populated in your local directory after you ran the `standup.sh` script.
 Save the changes to the config file.

 Now that the configurations are set, go back to the `yahoo-finance` directory level and open the notebook titled `yahoo_finance.ipynb`.

 ![notebook](images/InsideSageMakerNB.png)

 Instructions on how to standup the Streamlit application are inside this notebook.
 The notebook will walk you through how to build the Streamlit Docker Container locally and how to test that the dashboard is running.
 You will then push the Docker container to ECR whereby it is deployed to [Amazon Elastic Container Service](https://aws.amazon.com/ecs/)ECS as service.
 Amazon ECS is a fully-managed service for running Docker containers.
 You don't need to provision or manage servers; you just define the task that needs to be run and specify the resources the task needs.
 The AWS CloudFormation Stack already created a number of Amazon ECS resources for the dashboard: most notably a [Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html), a [Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) and a [Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html).

-The image build and push is accomplished by running the below commands with the passed environment variables set by you inside the Notebook.
+Accomplish the image build and push by running the below commands with the passed environment variables set by you inside the Notebook.

 ```bash
 (cd dashboard && docker build -t {image_name} --build-arg DASHBOARD_SAGEMAKER_MODEL={model_name} .)